🎮

 Joyou G500 becomes much easier to judge once it is forced into the same room as JXD 3000, JXD 300B, and JXD S192 "Singularity".
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Joyou G500 versus JXD 3000 is interesting because better value is the obvious angle.
-If Joyou G500 feels almost right but not quite, JXD 3000 is the sort of nearby detour that can completely change the shortlist.
+JXD 3000 sits close enough to Joyou G500 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD 3000 is tracked around Discontinued.
-From another angle, joyou G500 versus JXD 300B is interesting because better value is the obvious angle.
-Compared with Joyou G500, JXD 300B makes the more obvious play for readers who care about better value.
+In practice, joyou G500 versus JXD 300B is interesting because better value is the obvious angle.
+If Joyou G500 feels almost right but not quite, JXD 300B is the sort of nearby detour that can completely change the shortlist.
 JXD 300B is tracked around Discontinued.
-From another angle, joyou G500 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
+In practice, joyou G500 versus JXD S192 "Singularity" is interesting because better value is the obvious angle.
 JXD S192 "Singularity" sits close enough to Joyou G500 to make the comparison meaningful, but different enough to sharpen the buying decision.
-More importantly, jXD S192 "Singularity" is tracked around Discontinued.
+In practice, jXD S192 "Singularity" is tracked around Discontinued.

 Joyou G500 does not expose a luxurious hardware breakdown, which pushes even more weight onto the compatibility grades and the practical positioning of the device.